Enthusiast-sating sports coupe with a degree of practicality

 - Strong engine

-- Not particularly economical
+- Not especially economical

 Driver-focused sports car

-In the words of the Japanese company, it is “an entirely driver-focused machine, designed to deliver the core qualities of the classic sports car experience”.
+In the words of the Japanese company, it is ‘an entirely driver-focused machine, designed to deliver the core qualities of the classic sports car experience’.

-Critics have been disappointed recently with the absence of any type of sporty offering from Toyota, the firm foregoing fun in favour of reliable, economical and family-friendly machines.
+Critics were disappointed with the long absence of any type of sporty offering from Toyota, the firm foregoing fun in favour of reliable, economical and family-friendly machines.

 Developed in partnership with Subaru

 Co-developed with Subaru, the recipe looks good on paper.
 The first thing to note is that this car is rear-wheel-drive, which for purists is the only way to make a sports car.
 The next ingredient is the 2.0-litre, four-cylinder petrol engine from Subaru.

 Making 200hp, the interesting thing about this engine is its cylinder configuration – it’s a ‘flat four’ or boxer unit, meaning the cylinders are laid on their sides – think of it as a V4 but with a 180-degree arc between the two banks of cylinders.